paoloxide/HCM_DefaultFeatures/README.md

-# HCM_DefaultFeatures
+# HCM_Selenium
-These are the default features to be enabled in an HCM project.
+Repository for the application to invoke selenium.